*Updated: February 2021*

 I’ve found that this question isn’t as easy to answer as it should be.

-As a result, I want to shine a spotlight on a few local financial advisors who I would trust with my own family’s money.
+As a result, I want to shine a spotlight on a few local financial advisors.
+In fact, I would trust all of these advisors with my own family’s money.

 Financial advisors are best prepared to help their clients when the advisors specialize in one specific set of financial circumstances.
 I would love for my company, Illumint, to help everyone in D.C. who has financial questions.
 But I focus my research and analysis on the issues that impact Millennial couples.
-And many people don’t need — or want — a financial planner who just helps Millennial couples.
-If you’re not focused on paying off student loans, catching up on retirement savings, or learning how to budget, you should find a financial advisor who can address your needs.
+And there are plenty of people who don’t need — or want — a financial planner for Millennial couples.
+If you’re not focused on paying off student loans, investing your savings, catching up on retirement, or learning how to budget, you should find a financial advisor who can address your individual needs.

 Even among the Millennial generation, though, some people may want the financial planning services they receive structured in a certain way.
-Illumint charges a flat fee that we prominently post on the company website.
+Illumint charges a flat, fixed fee that decreases when your questions and requests aren’t particularly complex or time-consuming.
 But others might prefer a company that charges a fee based on the percentage of assets that you invest with them.
 Similarly, Illumint holds virtual meetings in the evening so that people can focus on work and their family during the day.
 This schedule and meeting style may not work for everyone.

 No matter the reason, I can tell pretty quickly when Illumint is not the best fit for someone based on their financial needs and circumstances.
 In these cases, I will gladly recommend another financial advisor in the Washington, D.C. area who I know.